DTADMI/gamehub-app/README.md

 Operational notes and safety:

-- The workflow prints concise diagnostics only (auth method chosen, active account, APIs enabled, selected runtime SA).
+- The workflow uses minimal logging (no job summaries).
+Failures are reported directly by gcloud/Docker steps.
 - We intentionally avoid dumping environment variables or secret contents to logs.
 - Playwright E2E starts the dev server with `NEXT_PUBLIC_DISABLE_PROVIDERS=true` so public pages don’t attempt cloud auth during tests.